eelfonik/tracker/README.md

 ## Resources

-For more information about using Node.js on Heroku, see these Dev Center articles:
+For informations about using Node.js on Heroku, see these Dev Center articles:

 - [Getting Started with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs)
 - [Heroku Node.js Support](https://devcenter.heroku.com/articles/nodejs-support)